Ivo-Balbaert/The_Way_to_Mojo/book/22_MLIR_The_basics_of_Mojo.md

-# 14 MLIR - The basis of Mojo
+# 22 MLIR - The basis of Mojo

-(ext verbatim from nnotebook BoolMLIR.ipynb)
+## 22.1 Mojo is built on top of MLIR
 MLIR = Multi-Level (Machine Learning) Intermediate Representation Mojo lowers to MLIR and LLVM.